NATIONAL POULTRY DAY

 National Day Calendar continues researching the origins of this food and ag holiday.
 However, it has been celebrated since at least 2004.
-Before that, different states and organizations celebrated a National Poultry Day throughout the year, recognizing farmers, the produce they raised, the industry as a whole.
+Before that, different states and organizations celebrated a National Poultry Day throughout the year, recognizing farmers, the produce they raised, and the industry as a whole.

 There are over 1,500 national days.
 Don’t miss a single one.
 Celebrate Every Day® with National Day Calendar®!

 March 19th Celebrated (and Not So Celebrated) History